testcontainers/testcontainers-java/docs/test_framework_integration/jqwik.md

 [jqwik](https://jqwik.net/) is a Junit 5 test engine bringing Property-Based Testing (PBT) to the JVM.
 This module provides an API based on [jqwik lifecycle hooks](https://jqwik.net/docs/current/user-guide.html#lifecycle-hooks) to automatically start and stop containers during a test run.
-It supports two lifecycles; namely a container per property falsification, or a container which is shared between all falsifications.
-At the moment, restarting containers between each property try is not supported.
+It supports three lifecycles; namely a container per property falsification, a container for each property try (test run with different parameters), or a container which is shared between all falsifications.

 In order to use this module in your tests, your project should be [set up for jqwik](https://jqwik.net/docs/current/user-guide.html#how-to-use) and you should add the following dependency: